toji/toji.dev/webgpu-best-practices/webgl-performance-comparison.md

 ### Ensure both APIs use the same GPU

-The primary issue with the above code is that in both cases it allows the underlying browers to determine which GPU will be used for the subsequent API calls.
+The primary issue with the above code is that in both cases it allows the underlying browsers to determine which GPU will be used for the subsequent API calls.
 If you are on a device with only one GPU that's not a problem, but many laptops have both an integrated and discrete GPU, and they frequently have significantly different performance!
 Furthermore, the internal logic the browser uses to choose a GPU can be different for each API.
 For example, Chrome will default to selecting a low-powered GPU for WebGPU if it detects that your laptop is on battery power, and a high-powered GPU if it detects that you're plugged in.
 The same logic doesn't exist for WebGL, which instead prefers to default to the GPU that is currently being used by Chrome's compositor.

 This can lead to situations where, for example, the WebGPU page can select the much more powerful discrete GPU while WebGL gets kicked to the integrated GPU.
 Unsurprisingly, the WebGPU content is likely to perform much better in this scenario!
 But that doesn't indicate much about the API being used or the quality of your code calling it.
 Instead you're mostly measuring the difference in performance between two different pieces of hardware, which probably wasn't your goal.